-For twenty-five years, Tim has effectively delivered communication, planning, and alternative dispute resolution (ADR) services at individual, local, state and federal levels.
+For more than twenty-five years, Tim has effectively delivered communication, planning, and alternative dispute resolution (ADR) services at individual, local, state and federal levels.
 He is certified by the Supreme Court of Virginia as a mentor mediator and trainer, credentialed for USPS EEO REDRESS and USDA mediations, and is an ADR Advisor with FEMA.
 Tim specializes in providing leadership and communication coaching (one-on-one and group); opening communications and reaching sound decisions in challenging workplace matters; and helping teams work together more effectively.

 ᵒ M.A. in Conflict Transformation (Eastern Mennonite University)

 ᵒ B.S. in Social Work (Eastern Mennonite University)

 ᵒ A.A. in Liberal Arts (Hesston College)